-Entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, each an existing stockholder of our company have indicated an interest in purchasing up to an aggregate of approximately \$ million of shares of our common stock in this offering at the initial public offering price.
-Were this to occur, assuming the midpoint of the price range and the number of shares offered by us in this offering as set forth on the cover page of this prospectus remain the same, our executive officers, directors and stockholders owning more than 5% of our outstanding common stock prior to completion of this offering would, in the aggregate, own or control shares representing approximately % of our outstanding common stock, and Dr. Soon-Shiong would own or control approximately % of our outstanding common stock.
+Certain of our existing investors, including entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, have indicated an interest in purchasing an aggregate of approximately \$43.0 million (or 3,071,429 shares) of our common stock in this offering at the initial public offering price of \$14.00 per share.
+The entities affiliated with Dr. Patrick Soon-Shiong have indicated an interest in purchasing approximately \$5.0 million of the offering shares (or 357,143 shares).
+Assuming no exercise of the underwriters' option to purchase additional shares and no purchase of shares of common stock from an existing stockholder pursuant to the Put Agreement described elsewhere in this prospectus, our executive officers, directors and stockholders owning more than 5% of our outstanding common stock prior to completion of this offering would, in the aggregate, own or control shares representing approximately 85.4% of our outstanding common stock, and Dr. Patrick Soon-Shiong would own or control approximately 58.1% of the voting power of our common stock based on (i) the Note Conversion (ii) and the purchase of approximately \$5.0 million of shares in this offering by entities affiliated with Dr. Patrick Soon-Shiong.
+If the Put Agreement described elsewhere in this prospectus is exercised, then, under assumptions that are otherwise the same as above, NantWorks' and Dr. Patrick Soon-Shiong's beneficial ownership in our company would increase to 66.9%.

-If certain of our investors, including entities associated with Dr. Soon-Shiong or Celgene Corporation, are allocated all or a portion of the shares in which they have indicated an interest in this offering and purchase any such shares, such purchases would reduce the available public float for our shares because such entities would be restricted from selling the shares by a lock-up agreement entered into with us or our underwriters and/or by restrictions under applicable securities laws.
-As a result, any purchase of shares by such entities in this offering may reduce the liquidity of our common stock relative to what it would have been had these shares been purchased by investors that were not associated with us.
+The proposed purchases in the offering made by existing investors, including entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, would reduce the available public float for our shares because such entities are restricted from selling the shares by a lock-up agreement entered into with us or our underwriters and/or by restrictions under applicable securities laws.
+As a result, these proposed purchases of shares by such entities in this offering would have reduced the liquidity of our common stock relative to what it would have been had these shares been purchased by investors that were not associated with us.